jwong236/outdecked/GOOGLE_CLOUD_DEPLOYMENT.md

 # Google Cloud Run Deployment Guide

-This guide will help you deploy TopDeck to Google Cloud Run, a serverless platform that automatically scales your application.
+This guide will help you deploy OutDecked to Google Cloud Run, a serverless platform that automatically scales your application.

 ## Prerequisites